 Renting a car on vacation is a great way to be free and see as much as you want to at your own pace.
-The Mexican Riviera and Yucatan Peninsula offers some amazing destinations that are sure to reward you if you arrive at them.
+The Riviera Maya and Yucatan Peninsula offers some amazing destinations that are sure to reward you if you arrive at them.

 There are some differences to renting a car and driving in Mexico.
 To help answer some of your questions we are providing some answers and tips for you here.
 In addition to this information, see our article on road rules in the Mexican Riviera, tips for driving.